davidretler/RSA-Encryptor/README.md

 * Plain-text message encryption
 * Message decryption
 * Supports various different key sizes
+* Saving keys and messages to a file

 The software comes with a command-line front-end as well as a GUI.